Author, Andrew Gibson

-That suits some people, but it's not going to be suitable for others.
+They suit some people, but not others.

 I know from my own experience when I was transferring money overseas, I didn’t want to do everything myself.

-I would rather have someone check things over and perhaps give me a little steer on what's happening with exchange rates.
+But I would rather have someone check things over and perhaps give me a little steer on what’s happening with exchange rates.